makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 ## Activating the component

-The component has a dip switch *SW309*, which have to be activated in order to uhse the component.
+The component has a dip switch *SW309*, which has to be activated in order to use the component.
 The component is connected to the following ports:

 Function|SWITCH|IO port|Conflicts with|Remarks|
 |------------------|----------|----------|----------|----------|